What is Hospice Care?

 You and your family meet with a care team to develop a plan of care together that meets your medical, social, spiritual and psychological needs.

 There's also a Caregiver Self-Assessment.
 It can help your caregiver identify their own needs and decide how much support they can offer to you.
-Having this information from your caregiver, along with the involvement of your care team and social worker, will help you reach good long-term care decisions.
+Having this information from your caregiver, along with the involvement of your care team and social worker, will help you reach short-term and long-term care decisions.